KyriakosMarkianos/KyriakosMarkianos/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=kyriakosmarkianos&color=brightgreen)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/kyriakosmarkianos/)

 Hey!
-I'm new here so go easy on me!
+I'm new here, so go easy on me!

 I'll start by sharing a picture of my favourite spot on the planet.
-It's where I'm zen.max...
+It's where I'm zen_max...
 It's the beach at the bottom of the garden at my home in Greece.
 (No filters, just a wonky shot with my mobile)

 ![Sunset](docs/Sunset.jpg)

-And with that, we move onto reality...
+And with that, we move on to reality...

-After two decades as a Client Director in Technology Consulting, I'm going back to my routes to re-learn hands-on in software engineering and cybersecurity.
+After two decades as a Client Director in Technology Consulting, I'm returning to my early years to re-learn software engineering and cybersecurity.

 I have worked with some of the most interesting clients on data management, business intelligence, and advanced analytics across various industries.
-Now, I'm looking to channel this experience and solve different problems by building a strong foundation in software engineering and cybersecurity.
+Now, I want to channel this experience and solve different problems by building a solid foundation in software engineering and cybersecurity.

 ### 🚀 Background